2012 United States presidential election in Massachusetts

-Primaries
+Primary elections

-Democratic
+Democratic primary

-Incumbent president Barack Obama won the Massachusetts Democratic Primary with 81% of the vote.
-He received no official opposition in the primary, with the other 19% of the vote going to write-in candidates.
+Incumbent president Barack Obama won the Massachusetts Democratic primary with 81% of the vote.
+He received no official opposition in the primary, with the other 19% of the vote going to "no preference," write-in candidates, or blank ballots.
 Through the primary and district caucuses, he won all of the state's 110 pledged delegates, which voted for him at the 2012 Democratic National Convention in Charlotte, North Carolina (the state also had 26 superdelegates).

-Republican
+Republican primary

 The 2012 Massachusetts Republican presidential primary was held on March 6, 2012.
 Among the 41 delegates to the Republican National Convention, 38 are awarded proportionately among candidates getting at least 15% of the vote statewide, and another three super delegates are unbound.
 As expected, Romney won Massachusetts by a landslide.
 He won the plurality in every town but 10 (Rick Santorum won seven, Ron Paul won two, and no candidate won one), and earned the majority in all but 53.

-Green-Rainbow
+Green-Rainbow primary

 The 2012 Massachusetts Green-Rainbow presidential primary was held on March 6, 2012.